Gluten Free Cheese Crackers — taste like Gluten Free Cheese Straws, but are easier to make — no special equipment needed.

 - Preheat oven to 325 degrees.

-- Shred your cheese; allow to come to room temperature (This is important.
+- Shred your cheese, preferably in a food processor; allow to come to room temperature (This is important.
 Really cold cheese/dough is HARD to press out even in a good cookie press).

-- Cream cheese with butter (I use my heavy-duty stand mixer for all of this).
+- Cream cheese with butter (side note: I use my heavy-duty stand mixer for all of this.
+It’s the quickest way.)

 - For Cheese Straws: Press dough out into straws on baking sheets using a cookie press fitted with star tip (Note: This is up for debate.
 There is contingent of the cheese straw community that believes they should be piped out in a flat disc-like pattern.
 More disclosure: I’m a star-tip devotee.)